Skip to main navigation Skip to main content Skip to page footer

 Academic Career

-2018-today: Tenured Assistant Professor (Anthropology of performance), National and Kapodistrian University of Athens, School of Philosophy, Department of Music Studies.
+2018-2024: Tenured Assistant Professor (Anthropology of performance), National and Kapodistrian University of Athens, School of Philosophy, Department of Music Studies.

 2015-2018: Assistant Professor (Anthropology of performance), National and Kapodistrian University of Athens, School of Philosophy, Department of Music Studies.